ietf-scitt/charter/ietf-scitt-charter.md

 1. make recommendations or suggestions on best practices on how to design the supply chain,
 2. establish a universal/centralized registry for supply chain data,
-3. try to prevent supply chain issuers from making false claims,
+3. define methods to prevent supply chain issuers from making false claims,
 4. define specific implementation guidance on storage, query, or retrieval of supply chain statements, or
 5. select a specific Bill of Materials (BOM) formats and metadata headers.

+[//]: # (Bill of Materials \(BOM\): We don't define this term prior to use.
+I like including this term, shouldn't we define it as a component of the supply chain)

 Program of Work
 ===============